Research

 Spirit(s) of Singapore

-This project considers the production and narration of Singapore’s cocktail culture and burgeoning craft spirits industries, and the many ways that Singaporeanness becomes a quality attributed to alcoholic commodities.
+This project explores the production and narration of Singapore’s cocktail culture and burgeoning craft spirits industries, and how “Singaporeanness” gets imagined as a quality inherent in alcoholic commodities produced in the island city-state.
 I hope to understand how ideas about cultural distinctiveness get distilled across sites of institutional and individual investment, and how values and qualities are made to connect across people, places, and material things.

 Decolonizing images (with Suzie Telep)